Are you looking for the best beaches in France? We certainly were, so we hit France’s coast to find them!

-We handpicked these places with our own demands and expectations in mind when we’re searching for our next French beach destination.
-Factors like cleanliness, general location, accessibility, available amenities and the overall beauty all came into play when deciding about the coolest beaches worth including in this list.
+We handpicked these places with our own demands and expectations in mind when we were searching for our next French beach destination.
+Factors like cleanliness, general location, accessibility, available amenities and overall beauty all came into play when deciding about the coolest beaches worth including in this list.